jcgay/gradle-notifier/README.md

 }
 ```

 `notifier.threshold` allows to bypass notification when the build ends before the configured threshold.
+`notifier.continuousNotify` activate notifications for continuous build (using `--continuous` or `-t`).

 All parameters are configured by default, if you're fine with it, no need to write them down.
 `gradle-notifier` will try to find an available notifier on your system.